-- If the saw blade is parallel with the table top (no visible gap appears between the saw blade and square), no adjustment is required. - 4.
-If there is a visible gap between saw blade and square, a bevel heel condition exists and adjustment is required. - a.
-To correct, unlock bevel lock lever, loosen the rear motor mount 3/8-16 nut until you can rotate Cam, and then rotate Cam as shown until gap between saw blade and square is eliminated. - b.
-Tighten nut and bevel lock lever and recheck. - Reposition motor in crosscut position.
+- 3. If the saw blade is parallel with the table top (no visible gap appears between the saw blade and square), no adjustment is required. - 4.
+If there is a visible gap between saw blade and square, a bevel heel condition exists and adjustment is required. - To correct, unlock bevel lock lever, loosen the rear motor mount 3/8-16 nut until you can rotate Cam, and then rotate Cam as shown until gap between saw blade and square is eliminated. - Tighten nut and bevel lock lever and recheck.